|

 Williamson says she is an observer of human behavior.
 While

-she has long been fascinated with the innocence and wonder
+she has long been fascinated with the innocence and wonder of pubescent youth and its inevitable progression toward adulthood,

 she finds this current culture yields a plethora of notions.